 Apple is contacting affected iMac owners who provided a valid email address during the product registration process to let them know about this program.
 If you have not been contacted, but think you have a 1TB Seagate hard drive, you can enter your serial number below to see if it's part of this program.

-If your iMac has an affected hard drive, please choose one of the options below to get it replaced:
+If your iMac has an affected hard drive, please visit an Apple Authorized Service Provider.
+Find one here.

 Apple recommends replacing affected hard drives as soon as possible.
 Before you go in for service, please back up your data.
 Learn more about backup options.